dibanga2800/MyWebsite/README.md

 # MyWebsite-Portfolio
-Personal Website displaying what i do and new projects You can view the main site at: www.davidibanga.co.uk/
+Personal Website displaying what i do and new projects.
+You can view the main site at: www.davidibanga.co.uk/